tensorflow/tensorflow/tensorflow/lite/tools/optimize/testdata/README.md

 * `single_avg_pool_input_min_minus_5_max_5.tflite` \
    A floating point model with a single average pool.
 The input tensor has min and max in range [-5, 5], not necessarily -5 or +5.
+* `weight_shared_between_convs.tflite` \
+   A floating point model with two convs that have a use the same weight tensor.